 The submarine came to rest on the bottom at 180†feet (55†m) and the men within crowded forward as the aft compartments flooded.
 Publications were burned, and all assembled to the forward room to escape.
 The escape was delayed by a Japanese patrol, which dropped depth charges, and started an electrical fire in the forward battery.
 Thirteen men escaped from the forward room, and by the time the last made his exit, the heat from the fire was so intense that the paint on the bulkhead was scorching, melting, and running down.
 Of the 13 men who escaped, only nine reached the surface, and of these, five were able to swim until rescued.
 A total of 74 men were lost.

 When the nine survivors were picked up by a destroyer escort, there were victims of Tang?s previous sinkings on board, and they tortured the men from Tang.
 O'Kane stated, "When we realized that our clubbing and kickings were being administered by the burned, mutilated survivors of our handiwork, we found we could take it with less prejudice."
 The nine captives were retained by the Japanese in prison camps until the end of the war, and were treated by them in typical fashion.

 In the last attack, Tang had sunk Kogen Maru and Matsumoto Maru.
-During her brief career, Tang was officially credited by JANAC with sinking 24 Japanese ships which totaled 93,824†tons.
-In 1980, this was revised to 31 ships and 227,800 tons, as originally claimed by Tang.† Tang was stricken from the Naval Vessel Register on 8 February 1945.
+Tang was struck from the Naval Vessel Register on 8 February 1945.